-I gave you a taste of baked vegan cheesecake last month with my Baked Vegan Pumpkin Cheesecake Bars, but this month I'm going in for a traditional round-shaped cheesecake and one that is perfect for the December holidays.
-This is one of my favorite desserts in recent memory, and I am so excited to share the recipe with you.
+This Baked Vegan Chocolate Cheesecake is one of my favorite desserts in recent memory, and I am so excited to share the recipe with you!

-I served it at Thanksgiving this year (yes, I skipped the pumpkin and took a non-traditional route in the Thanksgiving dessert department), and it was such a hit.
-My bf’s father couldn't believe it was vegan, even though he knows I've been vegan for several years.
-And his friend's jaw literally dropped as he devoured his slice and insisted that I start selling my cheesecakes to Whole Foods.
+I served it at Thanksgiving in 2018 and then at Christmas in 2019 (yes, I skipped the pumpkin and took a non-traditional route in the Thanksgiving dessert department), and it was such a hit.
+My partner’s father couldn’t believe it was vegan, even though he knows I’ve been vegan for several years.
+And his friend’s jaw literally dropped as he devoured his slice and insisted that I start selling my cheesecakes to Whole Foods.

 The crust is inspired by my favorite condiment from my pre-vegan days, Nutella.
 Luckily, it is easy to make a healthier, dairy-free version of Nutella, and this crust reminds me of that.
 It features toasted hazelnuts that get blended with cocoa powder, maple syrup and a pinch of salt for a delectable and rich crust.

 As with my baked vegan pumpkin cheesecake bars, this cheesecake filling has three main components: raw soaked cashews, coconut cream, and store-bought vegan cream cheese.

 I’ve done a lot of cheesecake recipe testing over the past year, and this triple threat combination works the best for achieving the rich creaminess, dense texture, and tangy taste of traditional cheesecake.